top of page

 EN

-Manuel Vioque-Judde has, for several years, established himself as one of the most captivating violists on the French and international musical scene.
-Recognized by his peers from a young age, he is the first French musician to be a double laureate of both the Primrose Competition (Los Angeles, 2014) and the Tertis Competition (Isle of Man, 2016).
+An artistic identity asserted from the very beginning, which has allowed him to become the first French musician to be laureate of both the Primrose Competition (Los Angeles, 2014) and the Tertis Competition (Isle of Man, 2016).

 bottom of page